Here’s our ultimate list of backpacking hygiene tips.

 - The best way to get into position is to drop your trousers and get into a low squat.
 You can hang on to a branch or your hiking stick for balance.
 Otherwise, you can build a set out of stone or socks or use a tree stump or a fallen log to sit on.

 Human urine is less dangerous for the environment than fecal matter.
-However, some animals like deer can get attracted to the salts in urine and this can cause a nuisance.
+However, some animals, like deer, can get attracted to the salts in the urine, which can cause a nuisance.
 So keeping the right distance from campsites and water sources while peeing is equally important.

 But hang on a minute…

 Another option is to take an occasional sponge bath to wash your face, underarms, groin area, and feet.
-This will keep the skin free from sweat, dirt and reduce bacterial growth.
+This will keep the skin free from sweat and dirt and reduce bacterial growth.
 Carry a quick-dry towel for this purpose.
-Even if you are using biodegradable soap for this, stay clear of water sources.
+Even using biodegradable soap for this, stay clear of water sources.

-If you aren’t an ultralight hiker, carrying a camping shower can be a great choice.
+Carrying a camping shower can be a great choice if you aren’t an ultralight hiker.
 A simple hanging bag with a hose and showerhead operates by gravity and needs no power source.
-They are available in a variety of shapes and sizes, so pick one as per your requirements.
+They are available in various shapes and sizes, so pick one as per your requirements.

 Fair enough, but what if there’s no freshwater supply?

 This is an important aspect for the ladies in terms of hygiene.
-However, this isn’t a deal-breaker or something you need to be stressed about while backpacking.
+However, this isn’t a deal-breaker or something you must be stressed about while backpacking.
 With the right level of preparation and organizing your supplies, you can easily enjoy the trip without worrying about your periods.

 To start with, carry sufficient amounts of all the items you need.
 Picking them up from a store isn’t an option in the wild.

-If you’re using tampons and pads, make sure to pack them out in a resealable waste bag.
-Burying them isn’t an option as animals can dig them up.
-To control the odor, you can add some dried tea leaves, ground coffee, or a small amount of baking soda to the bag.
+If you’re using tampons and pads, pack them in a resealable waste bag.
+Burying them isn’t an option, as animals can dig them up.
+To control the odor, add some dried tea leaves, ground coffee, or a small amount of baking soda to the bag.

-The other option is to use a menstrual cup that’s made from silicone and is reusable.
-You need to dig a hole daily to dump the contents and wash the cup with some soap.
+The other option is to use a menstrual cup that’s made from silicone and reusable.
+You must dig a hole daily to dump the contents and wash the cup with soap.
 You can also use pre-moistened wipes for cleaning up.

-Warning: make sure that you have tried and practiced the method at home before using it in the wild for the first time.
+Warning: Ensure you have tried and practiced the method at home before using it in the wild for the first time.

 Keep in mind that high altitudes may result in alterations in the periods due to hormonal changes.
 Take proper precautions before heading into such terrains.

 The pandemic has made hand sanitizers an integral part of our lives.
-Fact is, it’s a great way of keeping your hands clean and preventing any infectious bacterial diseases.
+The fact is, it’s a great way of keeping your hands clean and preventing any infectious bacterial diseases.
 To minimize the risks, use hand sanitizer before preparing food or eating and after going to the toilet.

-Since it’s compact and lightweight, carrying a small bottle of hand sanitizer in your pocket is no issue at all.
+Since it’s compact and lightweight, carrying a small bottle of hand sanitizer in your pocket is no issue.

 An alcohol-based gel sanitizer that’s unscented is the best choice.
 Moreover, since they don’t require rinsing, hand sanitizers are perfect when you are on dry trails with limited access to water.

 Your dentist will gladly tell you that maintaining dental hygiene while backpacking is one of the easiest things to do.
-A folding toothbrush and travel-sized toothpaste are good enough to get the job done.
+A folding toothbrush and travel-sized toothpaste are good enough to do the job.

 Also, carry some dental floss to remove any traces of food from between your teeth.
-It’s best to follow a routine of brushing your teeth after every meal.
+It’s best to practice brushing your teeth after every meal.

 Just because you’re carrying hand sanitizers, don’t forget to pack some biodegradable soap.

-As per CDC, using hand sanitizers isn’t so effective when your hands are visibly dirty or greasy.
-So washing your hands with soap and water is by far the best option whenever you get the chance.
+As per the CDC, hand sanitizers are ineffective when your hands are visibly dirty or greasy.
+So washing your hands with soap and water is the best option whenever you get the chance.

 One more thing…